‘A Fundraiser’s Place in Heaven’

 6 Reasons Why People Donate to Nonprofits

-Marketing experts say that the most common reasons people contribute to nonprofit organizations are:
+Experts say the most common reasons people contribute to nonprofits are:

 - Wanting to feel generous